-However, the law was powerless to prevent London's outward growth and the Great Wen continued to swell until, by the end of the 19th century, it had become so large that people again began to think in terms of a green belt or green 'girdle' (The latter term was used at first, but apparently was considered to be too effeminate and so the girdle gave way to the belt) to restrain its further expansion.
+The fundamental aim of green belt policy is to prevent urban sprawl by maintaining an area where agriculture, forestry and outdoor leisure is expected to prevail.
+The idea of the Green Belt can be traced back to Tudor times.
+Queen Elizabeth I's “Cordon Sanitaire” was a ring, three miles wide, drawn round the City of London in an effort to contain the City, and more particularly, the Plague if it should break out.
+However, this did not prevent London's outward growth especially in Victorian times.
+By the end of the 19th century, London had become so large that people again began to think in terms of a green belt or green 'girdle' (the latter term was used at first, but apparently was considered to be too effeminate and so the girdle gave way to the belt) to restrain its further expansion.

 In 1883, before even the idea of a Green Belt had been formally introduced, the Corporation of the City of London, in a most generous and farsighted act, decided to acquire certain areas of open space in the Coulsdon and Purley area for the use of the public.
-These areas included Riddlesdown, Kenley and Coulsdon Commons and Farthing Downs.
+These areas included nearby Riddlesdown, Kenley and Coulsdon Commons and Farthing Downs.

 Looking east across the Brighton road to Farthing Downs, acquired by the Corporation of the City of London in 1883.